This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 HOW TO PREPARE:

 - Write down the correct date, time, and location of your surgery.

-- The corneal (KOR-nee-al) flap is folded over.
-The area under the flap is gently cleaned and examined.
-The laser is placed over your eye and it reshapes the uncovered layer of the cornea.
-You may notice an unusual smell while this is being done.
-The flap is then put back in its normal place.
-There are no stitches (threads) used.
+- The corneal flap will be folded over.
+The area under the flap will be gently cleaned and examined.
+The laser will be placed over your eye so it can reshape the uncovered layer of the cornea.
+The flap will be put back in its normal place.
 The cornea begins to heal almost as soon as the flap is moved back.
-The hinged device used to keep your eye open is removed.

 - You have questions or concerns about your surgery.